5T33Z0/Clover-Crate/RtVariables/README.md

 Check the [**Xtras Section**](https://github.com/5T33Z0/Clover-Crate/tree/main/Xtras) to find out more about Booter- and CsrActiveConfig and how to calculate your own.

 ## HWTarget
 `HWTarget`is the latest feature added to Clover r5140.
-It enables System Updates for macOS Monterey which use SMBIOSes of Macs with a T2 Chip.
+It enables System Updates for macOS Monterey which use SMBIOSes of Macs with a T2 Security Chip.
 It writes the variable `BridgeOSHardwareModel` to NVRAM, which is requested by macOS Monterey.

 ### Valid values for HWTarget
 If you use a SMBIOS of one of the Mac models listed below, copy the corresponding value and paste it in the `HWTarget` field of your `config.plist`.